-I make no secret of the fact that I love Northern Queensland for a family holiday.
-There are so many things to do with kids around Cairns and Port Douglas, and the tropical beaches and weather are all perfect ingredients for an amazing family vacation.
+Port Douglas is one of our favourite places for Queensland family holidays.
+There are so many things to do with kids in Port Douglas, and the tropical beaches and weather are all perfect ingredients for an amazing family vacation.

 Port Douglas is ideally located from a chef’s point of view.
 Its proximity to the Great Barrier Reef guarantees the freshest fish and seafood are available, while just a short drive inland brings you to the Atherton Tablelands, a rich agricultural region often referred to as the region’s ‘food bowl’.

-And while there may not be a huge variation in the menus among the most popular restaurants here – the majority featuring either Modern Australian or Italian dishes – you can expect sensational fresh local produce on your plate.
+And while there may not be a huge variation in the menus among the top restaurants in Port Douglas – the majority featuring either Modern Australian or Italian dishes – you can expect sensational fresh local produce on your plate.

-As you follow the hidden winding path through the tropical foliage towards Nautilus, you know you are heading towards somewhere very special indeed.
-Nautilus is Port Douglas’ most famous restaurant, creating memorable dining experiences for its patrons for over 60 years.
+Nautilus has long enjoyed the reputation as one of the best places to eat in Port Douglas, creating memorable dining experiences for its patrons for over 60 years.
 Its alfresco rainforest setting is perfect for a romantic evening under the stars – even Bill and Hilary Clinton chose Nautilus to celebrate their wedding anniversary in 1996, with an intimate dinner for two.

-Choose from dishes such as the Citrus Risotto, laced with chargrilled tiger prawns, the Duck Duet, comprising seared duck breast and Vietnamese duck leg rolls, served with a salad of lychee, young coconut, palm hearts and Massaman curry sauce, or opt for the signature Whole Coral Trout, dusted with Asian spices before being shallow fried and served with green paw paw salad, Thai caramel sauce, chilli jam and nahm jim.
+Choose from dishes such as the Citrus Risotto, laced with chargrilled tiger prawns; the Duck Duet, comprising seared duck breast and Vietnamese duck leg rolls, served with a salad of lychee, young coconut, palm hearts and Massaman curry sauce, or opt for the signature Whole Coral Trout, dusted with Asian spices before being shallow fried and served with green paw paw salad, Thai caramel sauce, chilli jam and nahm jim.

 Note that Nautilus does not accommodate children under the age of 8, including babies.
 So book yourselves a babysitter (they have recommendations on their website) and enjoy a fabulous date night at this beautiful restaurant.